 Here’s what U-Pack recommends:

-An average U-Pack move takes 5-15 days (depending on distance).
+An average U-Pack move takes 4-6 business days depending on distance.

 If you’ve accepted a job offer across the country: